Corn & Grain Sorghum in Arkansas

 According to USDA data, the top five grain sorghum producing states account for 89 percent of total U.S. acres planted.
-Total U.S. production of grain sorghum in 2015 was 597 million bushels.
+Average U.S. production of grain sorghum in 2020 was 77 bushels.
 The top sorghum producing states are Kansas, Texas, Arkansas, Oklahoma and Colorado.

 Arkansas Corn and Grain Sorghum Facts

 - Arkansas farmers planted 620,000 acres of corn in 2020.

 - About 70 percent of corn grown in Arkansas will be used to feed livestock and poultry across the state.

 - Arkansas farmers planted 12,000 acres of sorghum in 2020.